Debadatta22/CricDR--CricketGPT-Assistant-/README.md

 Built-in tools and widgets (e.g., social follow, display PDF, image selectors)

 Seamless publishing with embed codes, QR codes, and direct links

+# 🔹 Features Gained Using Jotform
+No Coding Required – Build powerful AI agents without writing a single line of code.

+Simple to Use – User-friendly interface ideal for beginners.

+Drag-and-Drop Design – Easily create forms, interfaces, and layouts visually.

+Multi-Channel Deployment – Publish your agent across web, mobile, chatbot, voice, SMS, and more.

+Knowledge Base Training – Upload text, files, links, or Q&A for instant learning.

+Responsive Interface – Auto-adjusts layout for desktop, tablet, and mobile.

+Real-Time Feedback Integration – Collect user reviews and improve continuously.

+Built-in Widgets – Add social links, media display, website finders, and more.

+Easy Sharing – Share your agent with a QR code, public link, or embed it on any website.

+Beginner Friendly – Designed for non-developers and quick learning curve.

 In short, Jotform makes AI accessible to anyone, regardless of technical skills.
 It handles the backend logic while letting users focus on content and usability.